ashfaqur/emissions/dev/NOTES.md

 Set up the core service for client calls to the ORS to get the data and the simple computation end to end.

+## PostMan

+Use postman for testing the rest client calls

 ## First core logic draft

 Get the first very rough draft of the core logic working for initial test.